isovector/certainty-by-construction/src/book/4-decidability.lagda.md

   pattern leaf a = branch empty a empty
 ```

-In the `branch` case, we must show that everything holds in both subtrees, as
+In the `ctor:branch` case, we must show that everything holds in both subtrees, as
 well as that the property holds for the value at the root.
 By induction, we have
 now covered every element in the tree.
 We can show it works by coming up with a
 quick predicate, maybe the evenness of a number.
 We defined a similar thing back
 in @sec:even, however we cannot reuse it here, as it was defined over our custom
 natural numbers, and does not exist in the standard library.

+-- TODO(sandy): just fix this

 ```agda
   open Data.Nat